 LAD has developed a unique, multidisciplinary curriculum and multiple course offerings.
 Our basic course uses case studies that are tailor-made to illuminate the challenges associated with enhancing private sector performance in emerging economies.
 The cases and lectures address a wide range of issues – from the risks and opportunities of attracting private sector expertise and financing for high priority infrastructure projects to the nuances of creating a good investment climate.
 But they are ultimately rooted in real-world stories: specific policy reforms that have taken place in developing countries.
 Rather than serve as examples of “best practices” or “how-to” guides, the cases are designed to encourage participants to think critically about the key decisions that have led to policy reforms.
 They are written from the perspective of decision-makers who have designed or executed specific policies and they demonstrate how effective public officials think and act strategically.
 They show how these leaders address technical obstacles while simultaneously taking into careful consideration the political, cultural and social constraints to reforms.

 The LAD cases describe specific public policy initiatives in countries in Asia, Africa, Latin America and former Soviet Union countries.
 They are grouped into four important themes of private sector development:

 In addition to general leadership instruction, LAD offers tailored courses.
 Participants can, for example, receive training in a defined sector or technical area, allowing them to clearly see the career-related added value of the training, and help them justify the time and/or tuition cost to their employers.
-LAD and the local partner institution mutually decide on a sector or technical focus based on estimated demand from prospective participants.
-LAD also offers a workshop course on case teaching and case study writing for faculty in policy-focused universities and training programs aimed at developing interactive and participant centered teaching and case-writing skills.
+In addition, LAD also offers two other workshop courses.
+One focuses on case teaching and case study writing for faculty in policy-focused universities and training programs aimed at developing interactive and participant centered teaching and case-writing skills.
+The second, a course focused on implementing policy reform, examines the various challenges and barriers inherent in the reform process, as well as possible routes to overcoming those barriers.
+The final course offering draws on various disciplines (including social psychology, law, behavioral economics, etc.) in order to decipher the best methods for promoting behavior change among a population.